-888 Boylston Street, Boston, MA 02199; Tel: 212-632-2803 Mirova U.S, LLC (Mirova US) is a U.S. - based investment advisor that is wholly owned by Mirova.
-Mirova is operated in the U.S. through Mirova US.
-Mirova US and Mirova entered into an agreement whereby Mirova provides Mirova US investment and research expertise, which Mirova US then combines with its own expertise, and services when providing advice to clients.
+888 Boylston Street, Boston, MA 02199, USA.
+Tel: 212-632-2800

+Mirova US is an affiliate based in the USA and detained by Mirova.
+Mirova US and Mirova entered into an agreement whereby Mirova provides Mirova US investment and research expertise.
+Mirova US combines Mirova's expertise with its own, when providing advice to clients.